imposter404/Weather_Station/README.md

 ## Description:
-It is a Hardware & Software based project to
+It is a Hardware & Software based project.
+It can be done using any type of